 One 's own childhood may not have been very amicable, and One will transfer their disagreeable, adversarial, criticizing behaviors to one's own children.

-rogesha-6 = karaka for conflict and loss of agreement (12th-from-7th).
+rogesha-6 = karaka for conflict and loss of agreement = 12th-from-yuvatisthana.
 If the graha is a strong benefic, reduced polarizing catalysis and the children may be spoiled through overindulgence but not ill.

 If the graha is an empowered malefic, significant issues with the children's health, especially the eldest child.

-The lover (5) is also beset with disagreement and conflict, ranging from poverty and addiction to celebrity levels of exploitation and servitude.
+The lover (5) is also beset with conflict and dispute, ranging from poverty and addiction to celebrity levels of exploitation and servitude.
 Often the lover is chronically ill.